Air Fryer Recipe

 Method

-- In a mixing bowl, combine onions, gram flour, turmeric, cumin seeds, chilies, coriander leaves, and salt.
+- In a mixing bowl, combine the onions, gram flour, turmeric, cumin seeds, chillies, coriander leaves and salt.

-- Add water gradually to the mixture until a thick batter forms, coating the onions well.
+- Add the water gradually, mixing until you have a thick batter that coats the onions well.

 - Preheat the air fryer to 180°C.

-- Place spoonfuls of the onion mixture into the air fryer basket, ensuring they are well spaced.
+- Place spoonfuls of the onion mixture in the air fryer basket, making sure they are well spaced.

-- Air fry for about 12-15 minutes or until golden brown and crispy.
+- Air fry for about 12-15 minutes, or until golden brown and crisp.

-- Mix spinach, grated potatoes, gram flour, spices, and salt in a large bowl.
+- Mix the spinach, grated potatoes, gram flour, spices and salt in a large bowl.

-- Gradually add water, stirring until a batter forms.
+- Gradually add the water, stirring until a batter forms.

 - Preheat your air fryer to 180°C.